Pull to refresh

 Escalated Beijing’s messaging in an official MFA transcript, explicitly labeling Taiwan the ‘first red line’ and signaling unspecified retaliatory measures.

-The record Taiwan arms tranche (about $11.1B across eight DSCA notifications) is now in the congressional review lane, but the story has already widened beyond hardware: Taiwan’s Defense Ministry and presidential office emphasized the buys are contingent on legislative funding, with local reporting outlining that five of the eight cases sit inside a pending NT$1.25 trillion special defense budget—meaning the political fight in Taipei is now a direct throttle on how fast the package can move from “possible sale” to signed LOAs.
+The record Taiwan arms tranche (about $11.1B across eight DSCA notifications) is now in the congressional review lane.
+Taiwan's Defense Ministry and presidential office emphasized the buys are contingent on legislative funding.
+Local reporting shows five of eight cases sit in a pending NT$1.25 trillion special defense budget — meaning the political fight in Taipei throttles how fast the package moves from 'possible sale' to signed LOAs.